Southclaws/modern-webdev/README.md

 It doesn't matter what you name it as you can always rename it later so in the example I'll name it `cool-react-thing`.
-The command we are going to run is a bit more complex than just `create-react-app my-react-app` though.
+The command we are going to run is a bit more complex than just `create-react-app cool-react-thing` though.
 Because we want to dive straight into TypeScript to benefit from strict types and very useful development tools that simply can't work with plain JavaScript.

 ```bash